dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 * **Microsoft apps:** These apps have the Intune App SDK built in and require no further processing before you apply MAM policies.
 To see the full list of supported Microsoft apps, go to the [Microsoft Intune mobile application gallery](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-apps) on the Microsoft Intune application partners page.
 Click an app to see the supported scenarios and platforms, and to see whether the app supports multiple identities.

-* **Your organization's line-of-business apps:** These require preparing the apps to include the Intune App SDK before you can apply MAM policies.
+* **Your organization's line-of-business apps:** You must prepare these apps to include the Intune App SDK before you can apply MAM policies.

   * For devices that are managed by Intune, see [Decide how to prepare apps for MAM](decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md).

-  * For devices that are not managed (like employee-owned devices), or for devices that are managed by another mobile device management solution, see [Protect line-of-business apps and data on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md).
+  * For devices that are not managed (such as employee-owned devices), or for devices that are managed by another mobile device management solution, see [Protect line-of-business apps and data on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md).

 ## Prerequisites

--   A subscription to Microsoft Intune.
+-   A Microsoft Intune subscription.
 Users need [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] licenses to get apps that have MAM policies.
 You   already have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription if you are currently using [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to manage your devices.
 You also have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription if you have purchased an Enterprise Mobility Suite (EMS) license.
 If you are trying [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to check out the MAM capabilities, you can get a trial account on the [Microsoft Intune page](http://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/).

     To verify if you have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription, in the Office portal, go to the **Billing** page.
-You should see [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] as **Active** in the subscriptions.
+If you have a subscription, you should see [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] as **Active** in the subscriptions.

 -   An Office 365 subscription, which is required for the following:

   - To apply MAM policies to apps with multiple-identity support.

   - To create SharePoint Online and Exchange Online work accounts.
 Exchange on-premises and SharePoint on-premises are not supported.

 -   Skype for Business Online setup for modern authentication.
 For more information, see [Enable modern authentication](http://social.technet.microsoft.com/wiki/contents/articles/34339.skype-for-business-online-enable-your-tenant-for-modern-authentication.aspx).